Shrimp and Broccoli Sheet Pan Meal (Video)

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-With approved sweeteners, this Sriracha-Spiced Shrimp and Broccoli is a great dish for any low-glycemic or low-carb diet, including any phase of the South Beach Diet.
-You’ll probably have to replace agave with an approved sweetener for South Beach Phase One or Keto diets, although truthfully I wouldn’t worry about such a small amount used in a marinade/glaze.
+This Shrimp and Broccoli dinner is a great dish for any low-carb diet, including any phase of the original South Beach Diet as long as you use low-carb sweeteners like the ones I use.
+You might want to replace agave with an approved sweetener for South Beach Phase One or Keto diets, although truthfully I wouldn’t worry about such a small amount used in a marinade/glaze.

 Find More Recipes Like This One: